NEONScience/NEON-Data-Skills/tutorials/R/AOP/Lidar/intro-to-lidar/make-chm-R/create-canopy-height-model-in-R.md

 <a href="https://www.neonscience.org/set-working-directory-r" target="_blank"> An overview
 of setting the working directory in R can be found here.</a>

-**R Script & Challenge Code:** NEON data lessons often contain challenges that reinforce learned skills.
+**R Script & Challenge Code:** NEON data lessons often contain challenges to reinforce skills.
 If available, the code for challenge solutions is found in the downloadable R script of the entire lesson, available in the footer of each lesson page.

 ***